Cy4Shot/MessageBoxes/readme.md

 from message_boxes import message_box

-result = message_box("<Window Title>", "<Box Contents>", <args>) print(result) # Prints the ID of the button pressed.
+result = message_box("<Window Title>", "<Box Contents>", <args>) print(result) # Prints True, False or None depending on the button pressed.
 ```
 For the args, get the sum of the overloads that you want from the table below: